ajaybeniwal/SwiftTransportApp/README.md

 1. Animations on click of add new button to show add new pass and new credit card on plus button

+# Contributing

+1.Fork the repo and issue pull request